Best Customer Satisfaction Metric: CSAT vs NPS vs CES

 3. Use an appropriate scale with the right questions:

 NPS uses a single 10-point scale.
 Both the metrics are accompanied by an open-ended question.
 This is a standard protocol.
+CES mostly uses a 5-point rating scale to measure effort.

 4. Follow up to prevent negative feedback: